-Six miles on skins almost always takes longer than six miles on foot, especially when you are traveling through a creek bed on chunky, re-frozen snowmobile tracks.
+Six miles on skins almost always takes longer than six miles on foot, especially when you are traveling through a creek bed on chunky re-frozen snowmobile tracks.
 After two miles on the access road we came to the summer trailhead, veering right for Little Elk Creek.
 Many hours later we hit the upper basin separating Baird and Sheep Creek Peak, and enjoyed a quick snack before proceeding up the drainage on the northwest side of Baird.
 We were happy to find dry powder on the north facing aspects, immediately ruling out the crusty west face.
 Up, up and up we went, switch-backing through a dense forest until eventually reaching a second basin right below the North Face.
 As we climbed the snow only got deeper and lighter, bringing a positive affirmation to our mission.
-The “test-piece” sure was beautiful.
-Guarded by two cliff bands on the lookers left and an un-skiable cliff on the right, the couloir was definitely the only clean line off the summit; and it was also steep enough to send a tumbling skier multiple hundreds of feet through a natural strainer of sharp rocks and avalanche debris.
+The test-piece sure was beautiful.
+Guarded by two cliff bands on the looker’s left and an un-skiable cliff on the right, the subtle couloir was definitely the only clean line off the summit – also steep enough to send a tumbling skier multiple hundreds of feet through a natural strainer of sharp rocks and avalanche debris.
 Excited and intimidated at the same time, we began our way up the prominent west ridge, following the route advised in Turiano’s guidebook.
-To bypass a series of dangerous cornices, we wrapped beneath the cliffs to climber’s right and ascended a steep mini-chute to regain the ridge.
+To bypass a series of dangerous cornices, we wrapped beneath the cliffs climber’s right and ascended a steep mini-chute to regain the ridge.
 After the slight detour we finished an otherwise straightforward ascent around 1:00 PM.

 A Spiritual Take